codewario/DrProfessorsHandyTranslator/README.md

 > For a more in-depth explanation of surrogate pairs and variation selectors, [review this article](https://learn.microsoft.com/en-us/globalization/encoding/surrogate-pairs).

-This file is the mapping of unicode codepoints for Wingdings characters to readable characters.
+[`wdmap.json`](./wdmap.json) is the mapping of unicode codepoints for Wingdings characters to readable characters.
 It is laid out like this:

 ```json
 {